kamwoods/splendir/README.md

 ### Install

-Releases include a Ubuntu/Debian package and standalone executables for Linux, Windows 11 (x64) and macOS (Apple silicon).
+Releases include a Ubuntu/Debian package and standalone executables for Linux (x64), Windows 11 (x64) and macOS (Apple M-series silicon).
 Follow the instructions in one of the sections below.

 **Ubuntu/Debian**